 1. What are supportive measures?

-Supportive measures are non-disciplinary, non-punitive, individualized support services available to staff and/or faculty who believe they may have currently (or in the past) experienced discrimination, harassment, or retaliation related to one or more protected characteristics, such as race, gender, disability, religion, shared ancestry and ethnic characteristics, etc.
+Supportive measures are non-disciplinary, non-punitive, individualized support services available to students who believe they may have currently (or in the past) experienced discrimination, harassment, or retaliation related to one or more protected characteristics, such as race, gender, disability, religion, shared ancestry and ethnic characteristics, etc

 2. What is their purpose?